project-everest/everparse/doc/3d-lang.rst

 Byte-sized arrays
 -----------------

-3d lets you define arrays with a constant of variable size in bytes.
+3d lets the user define arrays with a constant of variable size in bytes.

 TODO: